vpandichi/worldtour_proiect/README.md

 TO DO FOR TOMORROW 22/07: - finish the recommendations page - ok
                           - design the stories page, content and style - content only

-TO DO FOR TOMORROW 23/07: - finish the design of the stories page
+TO DO FOR TOMORROW 23/07: - finish the design of the stories page - 60%
-                          - create the log in page
+                          - create the log in page - ok
+                          - create the ro version of the website - x

+TO DO FOR TOMORROW 24/07: - finish the design of the stories page
+                          - clear html/css code, make it reusable, remove duplicates
                           - create the ro version of the website
+                          - work on scroll javascript effects